Diaoul/subliminal/docs/user.rst

 Languages
 ^^^^^^^^^
-Subliminal supports multiple languages that are represented with their extended ISO 639-1 code.
-The current extensions to the ISO 639-1 are:

-* *pb* for Portuguese Brazilian
+Subliminal supports multiple languages representations based on `ISO-639 <http://en.wikipedia.org/wiki/ISO_639>`_ and `ISO-3166 <http://en.wikipedia.org/wiki/ISO_3166>`_.
+Any single ISO-639 string or combination of ISO-639 and ISO-3166 is acceptable.
+For example, you can use ``pt-br`` for Portuguese (Brazil) or ``en`` for English.

 Paths
 ^^^^^
 All paths parameters in subliminal most commont functions can be either *a file path*, *a file name* or a *folder path*

 * File path (existing): hashes of the file will be computed and used during the search for services that supports this functionnality.
 * File name (or non-existing file path): the guessit python library will be used to guess informations and a text-based search will be done with services.
 * Folder path (containing video files): the given folder will be searched for video files using their :data:`~subliminal.videos.MIMETYPES` and/or :data:`~subliminal.videos.EXTENSIONS`.
   The default maximum depth to scan is 3

 CLI
 ---